 Exercise during pregnancy can help relieve stress, sharpen your mind and combat depression.
 You don’t have to train for a marathon.
 Simple pregnancy workouts, like walking, yoga and swimming, can help you stay sane.
 Just be sure to check in with your OB first to make sure you don’t overdo it.

 8. Memorize some comeback lines

 As a walking baby bump, you’ll often get lots of unsolicited advice from strangers, other moms and family members (as well as people touching your baby bump without asking).
 Instead of getting frustrated every single time you encounter a well-meaning person with a nosy question, memorize some replies to the most-asked Qs.
 “I’m a huge believer in thinking about which things people say to you that really tick you off, and then having a few responses prepared,” says Alice.

 9. Emphasize self-care above all else

 It’s super easy to dismiss self-care as selfish when you’re busy prepping for baby’s arrival, but make sure to take time for yourself during pregnancy.
+Whether it’s spending a few extra minutes in the morning or at night to put on your belly oil for pregnancy, or having your partner massage cooling cream to soothe your swelling ankles, taking time to mentally relax is so important.
+Self care looks different for different people.
 “Self-care means napping when you’re exhausted rather than dragging your fatigued body around.
 It means eating when your body tells you to eat rather than at set meal times.
 Or running out of the house when someone is cooking chicken rather than sitting with company and then vomiting because of the smell.
 It simply means taking good care of yourself,” says Alice.
 Don’t think you should be able to do more or do it better.
 Being kind to yourself will help you stress less, and your baby will thank you for that too.